Templates & GuidesDiversity & Inclusion

 Important points that leaders should keep in mind as they read:

 The future of a company is shaped by every hiring decision.
 But even experienced leaders can make mistakes when they trust first impressions over facts.
-Three out of four interviewers make up their minds about a candidate within the first five minutes and then spend the rest of the meeting looking for evidence that their initial impression was correct.
+Research from a peer-reviewed field study of experienced interviewers found that roughly thirty percent of hiring decisions were made within the first five minutes of an interview, while nearly seventy percent occurred after that point and more than twenty-two percent were not made until after the interview had ended.
+Notably, interviewers with more experience and higher confidence tended to reach conclusions faster, raising particular concern for bias in senior-level hiring.
 Because every step of the recruitment process is open to attack, you need to be on guard.

-When that happens is that skilled people are kept out, lawsuits go up, and teams may miss out on hiring people with new ideas.
+When that happens, skilled people are kept out, lawsuits go up, and teams may miss out on hiring people with new ideas.
 This interview guide discusses why recognizing hiring bias is important, shows the most common patterns, and gives easy, repeatable steps that any business can take to find the best talent without slowing things down.

 Unconscious bias, also known as implicit bias, is a preference or stereotype that happens without thinking about it.
-Scientists think that our brains process eleven million pieces of information every second, but they can only focus on fifty at a time.
+Scientists estimate that our brains process eleven million pieces of information every second, but they can only consciously focus on roughly forty at a time.
+These figures come from widely cited cognitive research and represent scientific estimates rather than exact neurological measurements.
 The brain makes shortcuts to close the gap.
 These shortcuts are useful when you need to avoid traffic, but they can be dangerous when you need to judge a candidate’s qualifications or overall suitability for a role.

 Bias occurs at any time during the hiring process.
 For example, a résumé from a wealthy suburb may look better than one from a small town, and a confident handshake can make up for bad technical answers.
 When leaders start ignoring evidence, they end up putting style over substance and making hiring decisions that hurt the company culture.